+356-2033-01-78

 • 0% on global income not transferred to the country.

-Costs of obtaining a Malta residency by investment
+Costs of obtaining a Malta residence by investment

 CostsPurchase of real estateRent of real estate